banklab/Russ_Metagenomics/README.md

 ## PAPER TITLE

-Workflow to assemble metagenomes and detect candidate for genetic local adaptation from short-read metagenomic data.
+Workflow to assemble metagenomes and detect candidate loci for genetic local adaptation from short-read metagenomic data.

 03_Trim: trim and process reads